kevcraig/aRima.helper/README.md

 <!-- badges: end -->

 Simplifies ARIMA modeling by providing a user interface and immediate results.
-User can specify non-seasonal and or/seasonal AR, MA, and difference terms as well as dummy & Fourier terms.
+User can specify non-seasonal and/or seasonal AR, MA, and difference terms as well as dummy & Fourier terms.
 Stationarity test, model convergence, fit statistics, ACF & PACF plots, residual plots, and white noise plots all provided.
 This package heavily uses the ‘forecast’